junxit/us-congress-bills-113/metadata.md

 - 2014-06-12 — Committee on Indian Affairs.
 Reported by Senator Tester without amendment.
 Without written report.
 - 2014-06-12 — Committee on Indian Affairs.
 Reported by Senator Tester without amendment.
 Without written report.
 - 2014-06-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 432.
+- 2014-06-17 — By Senator Tester from Committee on Indian Affairs filed written report.
+Report No. 113-194.
+- 2014-06-17 — By Senator Tester from Committee on Indian Affairs filed written report.
+Report No. 113-194.
+- 2014-06-19 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3884; text as passed Senate: CR S3884)
+- 2014-06-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3884; text as passed Senate: CR S3884)